 Botanical Extracts

 Now we finally get to this antioxidant business!
-However, you will notice the product’s namesake, Blueberries, is at the bottom three ingredients of the list.
-Adding blueberries is probably just a way for Innisfree to market/categorize their products into different lines vs. having an impactful benefit to the skin.
+However, you will notice the product’s namesake, Blueberries, is at the bottom five ingredients of the list.
+Adding blueberries is probably just a way for Innisfree to market/categorize their products into different lines, versus having an impactful benefit to the skin.

 Citrus extracts are in the middle of the list, which may be irritating if you have sensitive skin.
 It finally makes sense why the product smells more like oranges than blueberries.
 This product also contains lavender oil, which is another potential skin irritant.

-The previous Innisfree Blueberry Rebalancing Cleanser formulation contained alcohol, which was also removed in the new formulation.
+The previous Innisfree Blueberry Rebalancing Cleanser formulation contained alcohol, also removed in the new formulation.

 There is one low acne trigger (Butylene Glycol), according to CosDNA.
 Innisfree Blueberry Rebalancing Cleanser does not contain niacinamide, parabens, alcohol.